 IP litigation can be particularly challenging when a determination is to be made by a judge, examiner or board that is familiar with a different IP system, language and culture from your own.
-An LSP that specializes in international patent filing can make sure that every application you file is translated accurately and appropriately.
+An LSP specializing in international patent filing can ensure that every application you file is translated accurately and appropriately.

-- Purdue Pharma used this technology to create Butrans, a prescription medication used to “treat pain that continues around-the-clock.”
-Butrans comes in the form of a patch that contains an extended-release opioid absorbed through the skin over a period of 7 days.
+- Purdue Pharma used this technology to create Butrans, a prescription medication used to “treat pain that continues around the clock.”
+Butrans comes in the form of a patch that contains an extended-release opioid absorbed through the skin over seven days.

 - While Butrans was still patent-protected, Alvogen, another life science company, started marketing a generic version of the extended-release pain medication.